 back to top

-Applicants can request assistance with identifying mentors as they complete the LOI
+Applicants may request assistance with identifying mentors as they complete the LOI

-The award length may vary from six months to three years depending on the proposed project need.
-Award size will vary and is intended to be flexible.
-The amount requested in the application will be assessed to determine whether it is appropriate for the project and for the costs of the region.
+The award length may vary from six months to three years depending, on the proposed project need.
+The award amount will vary and is intended to be flexible.
+The amount requested in the application will be assessed to determine whether it is appropriate for the project and for the costs of the region:

 back to top